Published March 8, 2018

 The February 1 Clinical and Translational Science Institute (CTSI) Seminar Series addressed the topic of “Observational data for biomedical discovery.”

-Nicholas Tatonetti, PhD, the Herbert Irving Assistant Professor of Biomedical Informatics and director of Clinical Informatics at the Herbert Irving Comprehensive Cancer Center at Columbia University, spoke to an audience of about 100 scholars, researchers and students in UB’s Kapoor Hall about an exciting biomedical informatics approach for detecting dangerous drug-drug interaction (DDIs) using available Electronic Health Records (EHRs).
+Nicholas Tatonetti, PhD, the Herbert Irving Assistant Professor of Biomedical Informatics and director of Clinical Informatics at the Herbert Irving Comprehensive Cancer Center at Columbia University, spoke to an audience of about 100 scholars, researchers and students in UB’s Pharmacy Building about an exciting biomedical informatics approach for detecting dangerous drug-drug interaction (DDIs) using available Electronic Health Records (EHRs).

 Tatonetti was the invited guest of the CTSI and the School of Pharmacy and Pharmaceutical Sciences, sponsors of the event.
 His group is well-known for its expertise in developing algorithms, mathematical techniques and computational methods that integrate hospital data with high-dimensional biological data to correct for bias and confounding in observational analyses.